 After a lead test revealed Pittsburgh's water supply was exceeding the federal limit in 2016, the PWSA was ordered to replace public lead service lines.

-In 2016, Michigan attorney general Bill Schuette filed a lawsuit against Veolia for professional negligence.
+In 2016, Michigan attorney general Bill Schuette filed a lawsuit against Veolia for professional negligence related to the Flint water crisis.

-In 2016, PWSA launched the Community Lead Response program, which focused on the systematic replacement of lead services and the introduction of orthophosphate into the water treatment process to mitigate lead corrosion.
+In 2016, the PWSA launched the Community Lead Response program, focusing on the systematic replacement of lead services and the introduction of orthophosphate into the water treatment process.

-In 2016, the Pittsburgh Water and Sewer Authority (PWSA) exceeded the U.S. EPA lead action level of 15 parts per billion (ppb), posing serious health risks to residents.
+In 2016, the Pittsburgh Water and Sewer Authority (PWSA) exceeded the U.S. EPA lead action level of 15 parts per billion (ppb).

-In 2016, water testing revealed that more than 17% of homes sampled had lead concentrations exceeding the federal action level of 15 ppb, prompting scrutiny.
+In 2016, water testing revealed that more than 17% of homes sampled had lead concentrations exceeding the federal action level, prompting scrutiny.

-In 2017, Virginia Tech professor Marc Edwards, who helped reveal the Flint lead crisis, pointed out that Pittsburgh's lead levels were higher than Flint's.
+In 2017, Virginia Tech professor Marc Edwards pointed out that Pittsburgh's lead levels were higher than Flint's.

 In 2017, an audit conducted by the Pennsylvania Auditor general criticized PWSA for severe operational failings, including changing leadership and inconsistent testing practices.

-In mid-2017, the practice of removing only public service lines was discontinued.
-A couple of months after the city ceased removing lead lines, legislation was passed that allowed the PWSA to use Pittsburgh's public safety powers to remove both public and private lines.
+Mid-2017, the practice of removing only public service lines was discontinued.
+A couple of months after the city ceased removing lead lines, legislation was passed that allowed the PWSA to remove both public and private lines.

 In 2018, the Authority introduced orthophosphate to improve corrosion control in lead service lines.

-In April 2019, the city of Pittsburgh began adding orthophosphate to the water supply as a means of reducing lead corrosion.
+In April 2019, the city began adding orthophosphate to the water supply as a means of reducing lead corrosion.

-Prior to the corrosion control improvements made in 2020, about a quarter of PWSA customers received their water supply through lead pipes, thus putting a significant portion of the Pittsburgh population at risk for lead consumption.
+Prior to the corrosion control improvements made in 2020, about a quarter of PWSA customers received their water supply through lead pipes.

-Since 2020, the Pittsburgh Water and Sewer Authority has been in compliance with the EPA Lead and Copper Rule.
+Since 2020, the Pittsburgh Water and Sewer Authority has been in compliance with the EPA Lead and Copper Rule, after implementing corrosion control improvements.

 As of February 2024, the 90th percentile lead concentration in high-risk homes was measured at 3.58 ppb, substantially below the Environmental Protection Agency's action level of 15 ppb.